 For more information or to register for a class, call CHPS at 801-586-9584 or go to http://www.hill.af.mil/shared/media/document/AFD-140804-074.pdf to see the CHPS and Health & Wellness Center’s August calendar.

 lunch & learn

-The Federal Women’s Program plans a monthly lunch & learn event in October.
+The Federal Women’s Program plans monthly lunch & learn events in September and October.